-5 Section 13 II Residence Act.
+Section 13 II Residence Act.

-Section 13 Asylum Procedures Act.
+9 Section 13 Asylum Procedures Act.

-distribution system allocates places according to a quota system based on the capacities of the centres, which are in turn dependent on the size and the economic strength of the Federal States in which the centres are located.
-Furthermore, the system takes into account which branch office of the Federal Office deals with the asylum-seeker's country of origin.7
+Federal States in which the centres are located.
+Furthermore, the system takes into account which branch office of the Federal Office deals with the asylum seeker's country of origin.10

 In practice, difficulties with registration have been reported in connection with the refusal of entry at the borders.
-Occasionally, it has been reported that asylum-seekers were arrested by border police in the immediate vicinity of a branch of the Federal Office before they could apply for asylum.
-Furthermore, it is possible that asylum applications are not referred to the Federal Office in cases in which entry to the territory is denied (see above).
+Occasionally, it has been reported that asylum seekers were arrested by border police in the immediate vicinity of a branch of the Federal Office before they could apply for asylum.
+11 Furthermore, it is possible that asylum applications are not referred to the Federal Office in cases in which entry to the territory is denied (see above).